Joshua-McGee/doks/documentation/onboarding.md

 ### MacOS {#mac}

-Below are a list of hardware requirements for installing the Agenda application on a Mac machine:
+Below is a list of hardware requirements for installing the Agenda application on a Mac machine:

 | Component | Requirement |
 | --- | --- |